vaidasmaciulis/drinkwater/README.md

 Auto-healing is probably enabled in the world settings.
 There is bug in game, where no consumable effects works while auto-healing.
 Need to either disable auto-healing in world settings or heal to 100% before consuming.

+- Can not purchase items (Cola and Coffee) in dispenser block.

+This is intended behavior.
+It is done to improve immersion, as you are just using iron/etc components to build dispenser, so there is no way for drinks to appear there realistically.
+You can still buy items in dispensers in Economy Stations.

 [h1]License[/h1]